knative/serving/community/ROLES.md

 *   Sponsored by the technical oversight committee

-Establishing the leads for a new working group:
+Additional requirements for leads of a new working group:

-*   Originally authored or contributed major functionality to an area
+*   Originally authored or contributed major functionality to the group's area

 *   An approver in the CODEOWNERS file for the group’s code

-*   Approver for some part of the codebase for at least 3 months

-*   Member for at least 1 year

-*   Primary reviewer for 20 substantial PRs

-*   Reviewed or merged at least 50 PRs

-*   Sponsored by the technical oversight committee

 ### Responsibilities and privileges

 The following apply to the area / component for which one would be an owner.

-*   Run their working group as outlined in the [Working Group Processes](WORKING-GROUP-PROCESSES.md) document.
+*   Run their working group as explained in the [Working Group Processes](WORKING-GROUP-PROCESSES.md).

 *   Design/proposal approval authority over the area / component, though escalation to the technical oversight committee is possible.